The History of Lamie's Inn and

 On June 16, 1999 tragedy struck The Old Salt’s family and friends.
 A fire that began on the stairs of the building next door quickly spread and eventually claimed three buildings and numerous businesses.
 Fortunately no lives were lost, but it did mean an abrupt end to The Old Salt.

 The family immediately rebounded and just two weeks after the devastating fire opened for business at The Whales Tale, located in the Hampton Beach Casino complex.
 On February 21, 2001 the family purchased Lamie’s Inn located in Downtown Hampton.
 The Inn’s rich history seemed the perfect setting for The Old Salt Eating and Drinking Place.
 With much anticipation, the restaurant opened for business March 28, 2001.

 For almost 6 years, the Higgins family worked together to run Lamie’s Inn and The Old Salt Restaurant.
 Sadly, Nancy passed away in September of 2007.
 She will be remembered with great affection for her warm hospitality and outstanding service to the Hampton community and visitors from all over.
 Her family continues the business with the same passion for value and integrity that she possessed.

-Over the years the family has grown considerably; Joe’s wife, Karen and Mike’s wife, Liz both help in the business.
+Over the years the family has grown considerably; Joe’s wife, Karen, Mike’s wife, Liz and Kathi's husband, Lee, all help in the business.
 Nancy’s seven grandchildren; Tanya, Katrina, Morgan Lee, Karsan, Jake, Andrew and Garrett are rumored to be in training for the future!